freifunk-gluon/gluon/docs/user/authentication.rst

 Adding SSH public keys
 ----------------------

-If it is not possible to set a SSH public key via :doc:`/features/configmode`, you may use a temporary password or use the safe-mode to append your key to ``/etc/dropbear/authorized_keys`` manually.
+If it is not possible to set a SSH public key via :doc:`/features/configmode`, you can append your key to ``/etc/dropbear/authorized_keys`` manually using:

+    * a (temporary) password
+    * the failsafe-mode

 .. seealso:: For Information how to add SSH public keys to the images while compiling see :doc:`/features/authorized-keys`